5 ways to force quit applications on Mac

 Do you encounter a frozen app on your Mac and can’t quit it normally?
 That spinning beach ball makes you crazy?
 Instead of just sitting and getting more frustrated, force quit an app that’s not responding.
 Thankfully, you’ve got options to close the unresponsive apps.

-Force quit from the Apple menu
+1. How to force quit from the Apple menu

 Here’s how to force quit an app from the Apple menu:

 - Click on the Apple logo in the top left corner of your screen.

 - Select Force Quit.

 - Click on the Force Quit button.

 2. How to force quit apps with a click— CleanMyMac X

 A smart maintenance app like CleanMyMac X has a problem of force quit on Mac covered.
 You can easily force quit a program on your Mac with its Menu app.
 To access it, click on a little iMac icon in the menu bar.
 It has a special Memory tab that allows to identify apps consuming too many resources and quit it with a click.

 This helpful utility tool also helps you force quit hung applications.
 Direct access saves you time and allows to fix a frozen app in a matter of seconds.
 CleanMyMac also takes care of other performance issues, so if you want to get alerts when something goes wrong on your Mac, you can download its free version and give it a try.
 To use the Menu app, all you have to do is Enable Menu from CleanMyMac X Settings.

 3. How to force quit from the Dock